 There are a number of institutions that offer programs that lead to a certificate in one or more of the eight areas of physical therapy specialization, including geriatrics, pediatrics, women's health, neurology and orthopedics.
 The programs serve to prepare the individual to sit for a specialty certification exam.

 Depending on the institution, programs may be pursued part-time or full-time and they vary in length from 1-3 years.
 In most cases, a certain overall minimum GPA in a number of prerequisite courses in the specialty is also required.
 An undergraduate degree in a related area and a master's or doctoral degree in physical therapy is required for admission into these certificate programs.

 Certificate of Specialization in Geriatric Physical Therapy

 Generally focused on the older adult, a certificate program in geriatric physical therapy concentrates on conditions resulting from afflictions such as hip and joint replacement, Alzheimer's disease, osteoporosis, arthritis and cancer.
-Emphasis is placed on a restoration of mobility, reduced pain and a general increase in fitness.
+Emphasis is placed on the restoration of mobility, reduced pain and a general increase in fitness levels.